Thursday, January 5, 2023

 Some Commentaries on Matthew.

 [Note: When referring to New Testament texts and persons, I use “Judean” instead of “Jew” and “Jewish.”
 The latter terminology developed in some European nations in Medieval and Modern times and is now used by English-speaking Jews of themselves.
-However, the Biblical texts always include the "d" sound.]
+However, the Biblical texts, as well as some modern languages such as German and Spanish, always keep the "d" sound.]

 1. Matthew Emphasizes Jesus’ Teachings.